davidtchiu/davidtchiu.github.io/teaching/cs360/hwk3.sqlddl/index.md

    INSERT OR IGNORE INTO Dept VALUES ('HIST','Department of History','Wyatt Hall');
    ```

-4. One thing you'll figure out very shortly is that your foreign key constraints will reject insertions where primary keys don't exist.
-For instance, when you insert into the Major table `(1001,'ENGL')`, but let's say `ENGL` does not yet exist in the Dept table, then SQLite will reject the insertion.
-This means you need to organize your insertions so that you do them in order: all Students first, then Departments, then Courses, Major, and finally Enroll.
+4. One thing you'll figure out very shortly is that your foreign key constraints will reject insertions where primary keys don't yet exist.
+For instance, when you insert into the `Major` table a tuple containing `(1001,'ENGL')`, but say `ENGL` does not yet exist in the `Dept` table, then SQLite will reject the insertion.
+It's thinking, "who is this person majoring in a non-existent major?"
+This is a good thing -- this means the foreign keys are doing their jobs of checking dependencies.
+However, this means you need to organize your insertion printouts so that you do them in this order: insert all Students first, then all Departments, then Courses, Major, and finally Enroll.

 5. **Submission:** I just need two things: First, I need a file containing your SQL statements for creating the database schema.
-The second file is your Python or Java script.
-I don't need a file containing your script's output.
-I will run your script against my test data, and copy-and-paste its output directly into SQLite to grade it.
+The second file is your script.
+I don't need a file containing your script's INSERTION outputs, because I will run your script against my test data, and copy-and-paste its output directly into SQLite to grade it.

 #### Expected Output